oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

   ## How to get the tenancy namespace

-     The tenancy namespace is not always the same as the tenance name.
+     The tenancy namespace is not always the same as the tenancy name.
 To retrieve it, on the OCI Console, you can click on your Profile (top-right user icon) and navigate to `Tenancy: <your_tenancy>`.
 This will open the Tenancy page on the console, from which you can copy the Object Storage namespace.

      ![Get Tenancy Namespace](./images/get-tenancy-namespace.png)